Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

 \subsection{In Domain Generalization}

-Recent adaptions to the above formulation for DG have been proposed.
-Here, we focus on the proposal of \citet{matsuura2019domain} since their empirical results are one of the more competitive DG methods to date.
+Recent adaptions to the above formulation have been proposed in context of DG.
+Here, we focus on the proposal of Matsuura and Harada \cite{matsuura2019domain} since their empirical results are one of the more competitive DG methods to date.
 In DG, since \textit{no} access to $\mathbb{Q}$ is given, one cannot actually compute $\mathcal{L}_D$ as described above -- it assumes at least unlabeled examples from $\mathbb{Q}$.
-Given this, \citet{matsuura2019domain} propose a modification operating on multiple source distributions $\mathbb{P}_1, \mathbb{P}_2, \ldots, \mathbb{P}_k$
+Given this, Matsuura and Harada \cite{matsuura2019domain} propose a modification which operates on $k$ source samples